 Haiti shares the island of Hispaniola with the Dominican Republic.
 The word Haiti means “land of the high mountains.”
 Haiti relies heavily on agriculture, mainly subsistence farming.
 It has been heavily influenced by Spain, France and the United States but they finally won their independence in 1804 from the French and became the first free black republic in the world.

 Natural disasters, such as the 7.0 magnitude earthquake in 2010 and Hurricane Matthew in 2016, frequently afflict the nation of Haiti.
 The economy and infrastructure have been severely affected, and much rehabilitation and long-term development are necessary.
-The unemployment rate in Haiti, the poorest country in the Western Hemisphere, is currently estimated to be at 40.6%.
-Destitution is the norm, as the minimum wage is $3.50 a day and a living wage would be $28 a day.
+The unemployment rate in Haiti, the poorest country in the Western Hemisphere, is currently estimated to be at 13.4%, although underemployment is much higher.
+Poverty is pervasive with 60% of the population living on less than $2.41 a day.
 Limited business and employment opportunities force many to scramble through traffic every day to sell anything they can - mangoes, water, phone cards, used clothing, etc. It is no surprise, therefore, that most families cannot afford to send their children to school or eat more than one hot meal a day as they struggle to pay their living expenses.

 WCF sponsors teams to run intensive English camps, computer camps, and vocational skills camps (i.e. sewing and construction) and conducts business seminars on topics such as Ethics, Business Plan Development, Marketing, Budgeting, and many other relevant topics.
 These development projects are aimed at empowering individuals with skills that will enable them to work and support themselves and their families.

 As part of our longer term goals, WCF sponsors education fees for children and youth and is in the planning stages of establishing a Life Center in Haiti with our partners to offer these programs on a more continuous and permanent basis.